AMSAT-NA/PacSatFSKBoard/docs/ICD.md

 * +3.3V - This is the man I/O supply for the CPU and power for the MRAMs and the RTC.
 It is current limited to 640ma.

-* AX5043_3.3V - This is a separately switch power, off by default, that powers all the AX5043 chips.
+* AX5043_3.3V - This is a separately switched power, off by default, that powers all the AX5043 chips.
 The CPU must enable power to these through a GPIO.
 This is current limited to 200ma.